Welcome to The Playground!

 Slating means to state your name and age.
 Slating is the first thing you do at every audition when you enter a room.
 The director gives you the instruction to stand at a spot in front of the camera which is usual marked.
 The director will then ask you to slate a couple of things such as your name, age, the role you’re auditioning for, and sometimes even the purpose of why you want that role.

 What you have to do is look straight at the camera and carefully, as well as fluently, slate whatever the director asks.
 If the director asks you any other information to slate, slate that as well.
 After your slate, the director might ask for “profiles.”
 To give a profile, stand in front of the camera, turn to the left side and then to the right side.
 Sometimes the cameraman might do a full body shot.
 If they do, do not move!
 This allows for the director to see how good your profile looks on camera.

 What Does The Slate Provide?

 Your slate provides the director with crucial information about your acing capabilities.
 Most of the reasons why a director goes through your slate is based on whether you physicality fit the role you are auditioning for.
 Your slate, your presence, and how you appear on camera is considered afterwards.
-Just by telling your name, age, and passion seems exceedingly simple but provides crucial information about your self-confidence and personality.
+Just by saying your name, age, and passion seems exceedingly simple but provides crucial information about your self-confidence and personality.